 Blogs are a great way to promote your services while providing free value to your customers and potential clients.
 Blogs help emphasize that you’re an expert in your industry field and you have the credentials to back up your claims.

-So when you’re working on your blog page, think about using a call to action (CTA) to get your visitors to submit their email address in exchange with weekly blog posts or industry reports.
+So when you’re working on your blog page, think about using a call to action (CTA) to get your visitors to submit their email addresses in exchange for weekly blog posts or industry reports.

 The Importance of CRO

-With CRO on your side you’re on a great path to having a successful online business.
-No matter how large or small your company is, you want to amek sure that your website is converting visitors into clients.
-You want to do this the most effective and impactful way - through CRO.
+With CRO on your side, you’re on a great path to having a successful online business.
+No matter how large or small your company is, you want to make sure that your website is converting visitors into clients.
+You want to do this in the most effective and impactful way - through CRO.